This country-specific Q&A provides an overview to tax laws and regulations that may occur in France.

-- As from January 1st 2018, investment income will be subject to a flat tax of 30% including income tax at the rate of 12.8% and social contributions at the rate of 17.2%.
+- Since January 1st 2018, investment income are subject to a flat tax of 30% including income tax at the rate of 12.8% and social contributions at the rate of 17.2%.
 Nevertheless, if more favourable the taxpayer may elect for the application of the progressive scale rates.

 - Capital gains on the sale of pass through entities’ shares owning French real estate are subject to tax under similar conditions than those applying upon the sale of French real estate properties (see just before).

-As from January 1st 2018, capital gains on securities and shares will be subject to a flat tax of 30% including income tax at the rate of 12.80% and social contributions at the rate of 17.20%.
+- Since January 1st 2018, capital gains on securities and shares are subject to a flat tax of 30% including income tax at the rate of 12.8% and social contributions at the rate of 17.2%.
 Rebates for the duration of ownership will not apply any longer.
 Once again, the taxpayer may elect for the application of the progressive scale rates.